-Cooper, a Republican, was the representative for Ohio's 9th congressional district from 1889 to 1891.
+Cooper was the representative for Ohio’s 9th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Cooper missed 564 of 1,213 roll call votes, which is 46.5%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.